phievo/phievo/docs/source/installation.md

 	python run_evolution.py -m example_adaptation
 ```

-If everything works correctly you should see the evolution starting and regular terminal print of the population best fitness.

-You can also choose to stop the simulation by deleting the `Somites/STOP.txt` file after a few generations.
-The [jupyter notebook](https://github.com/phievo/phievo/blob/master/Analyse%20Run.ipynb) can then be use to visualize the results.
+If everything works correctly you should see the evolution starting.
+When an evolution is running it displays regularly updates of its current state in the terminal and a `STOP.txt` file is created at the root of the project.
+The purpose of the STOP file is to have a quick method to check on the current state of a run when it is launched as a background task.
+When the *STOP* file is deleted, the run stops.